auroraflux/hextra-starter-template/content/docs/_index.md

 next: first-page
 ---

 This is a demo of the theme's documentation layout.
+This is a test to see how well this will work.

 ## Hello, World!